 She said: “It’s been wonderful to see this community develop and watch their amazing art works come to life.
 It has been brilliant to bring a bit of joy to people’s lives throughout the past year.
 Lots of people have said how much they enjoy my workshops each week.
 It’s given people a bit of escapism – it’s a lovely activity to get lost in for a few hours”

 With all the new skills she had to learn and needing to suddenly restructure her work and have a shop on her website, Nina reached out to Get Set for Growth East Dorset for help and advice.
 Through one-to-one mentoring Nina was able to get help and advice about how best to change her website so that she could use it to sell her art courses through.

-She said: “It was really helpful, having someone else to listen, bounce ideas off and get advice from has been brilliant.
+“It was really helpful, having someone else to listen, bounce ideas off and get advice from has been brilliant.
 It gives you a different perspective and that’s what you need.”